. q. How often should I have my dog groomed?

 q.
 I just want my dog's face trimmed or nails cut - can you help?

-Yes, nail clipping and face trims are available at £5 each per dog.
-Generally these services do not need an advance appointment, just pop in, most of the time we will be able to accommodate you.
-We will be busier on Mondays and Saturdays and cannot guarantee we will be able to fit you in on those days.
-It never hurts to phone ahead and check!
+Yes, nail clipping and face trims are available at £6 each per dog.
+Generally these services do not need an advance appointment, just pop in, most of the time we will be able to accommodate you but it never hurts to phone ahead and check!
 We do not offer drop in appointments in December.

 q.
 What if my dog has fleas?